×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "We lived in Panama City for a short time while we were waiting for our goods to arrive.
 The heat is almost unbearable.
 We had visited Boquete on previous visits and decided that its mild weather is a good choice.
 Never too hot or too cold.
 We purchase a dehumidifier for the rainy season, but you don't need an air conditioner or space heater.
-A lighted ceiling fan is all you need," wrote one member in Alto Boquete.
+A lighted ceiling fan is all you need," explained one expat living in Alto Boquete, Panama.

 View More Answers